-The TCHM’s member organizations are actively involved in many areas of behavioral health; we are focused on eliminating the stigma surrounding the various diagnoses of mental illness and substance use disorder, achieving parity for treatment and insurance, and creating equal access to the continuum of care.
-We believe Texas should have a fair and compassionate criminal justice system, and develop housing options for people with mental illness and/or substance use disorder.
+TCHM member organizations are actively involved in many areas of behavioral health; we are focused on eliminating the stigma surrounding the various diagnoses of mental illness and substance use disorders, working to achieve parity for treatment and insurance, and creating equal access to the continuum of care.
+We believe Texas should have a fair and compassionate criminal justice system, and develop housing options for people with mental illness and/or substance use disorders.

 As a coalition, we remain current and active in monitoring and advancing policies that strengthen the behavioral health system.
 As practitioners, consumers, advocates, and experts in the field we work to advance science based and reseacrh informed policy.
 With more than 30 organizations involved in our work, we develop a consensus agenda through four policy workgroups, and an active legislative committee.

 The coalition is funded through a generous grant from the Methodist Healthcare Ministries.